etwk/tpu-container/README.md

 - [ ] Support for other machine learning frameworks such as PyTorch, JAX, etc.
 - [ ] Choose and add support for different versions: Python, ML frameworks, and applications.
 - [ ] Add support for more useful container applications
-- [ ] Publish ready-to-run container images
+- [ ] Publish ready-to-run container images, maybe use Github workflows
 - [ ] Script for generating Dockerfile
 - [ ] Evaluate support for TPU pod.